-After months of nail-biting suspense, I received the happy news that I have been named a Fulbright-Botstiber grantee.
-In 2022 I will serve as a Visiting Professor at the University of Graz, Austria, to pursue my project, “Perspectives of American Protest Literature and Culture from Abroad.”
-I am thrilled to reconnect with colleagues at Graz, collaborate on publications, teach at the graduate level, and hike the Alps!
-Read more here.
+This semester I am serving as a Fulbright-Botstiber scholar and visiting professor at the University of Graz, Austria, to pursue my project, “Perspectives of American Protest Literature and Culture from Abroad.”
+I am thrilled to reconnect with colleagues at Graz, collaborate on presentations, teach at the graduate level, and hike the Alps!

 19th C, 18th C, American Literature, Women’s Studies, African American Studies, Protest Literature and Culture, Social Justice, Environmental Humanities, Print Culture, Material Culture, Periodical Studies, Rhetoric and Composition

 “Bottling Death and Brewing Resistance in Temperance Literature and Reform.”
-Elusive Archives, edited by Sandy Isenstadt and Martin Brückner, University of Delaware Press (forthcoming 2021).
+Elusive Archives: Material Culture Studies in Formation, edited by Sandy Isenstadt and Martin Brückner, University of Delaware Press, Aug.
+2021.

 “Interfering Women: Consumer Activism, Charity, and Women’s Rights in Frances Harper’s Sowing and Reaping,” The Pennsylvania Magazine of History and Biography, vol. 144, no. 3, October 2020, pp. 349-374.